LamAnnieV/Deployment_03/README.md

 [Create Jenkins Multibranch Pipeline Build](https://github.com/LamAnnieV/Jenkins/blob/main/Jenkins_Multibranch_Pipeline_Build.md)

-### Jenkins Build #1:  In Jenkins create a build "Deployment_03" for the URL Shortner application from GitHub Repository https://github.com/LamAnnieV/Deployment_03 and run the build.
-This build consist of two stages:  Build Stage and Test Stage
+### Jenkins Build #1:  In Jenkins create a build "Deployment_03" for the URL Shortener application from GitHub Repository https://github.com/LamAnnieV/Deployment_03 and run the build.
+This build consists of two stages:  The build Stage and the Test Stage

 **Result:  Build and Test was successful, see run #1**